pablo-albaladejo/pine-scripts/strategies/thesis.md

 ### **Phase II: Stock Screening & Box Definition**

-1. **Screening:** Scan for stocks making new relative highs (often near 52-week or all-time highs) and showing strong relative strength.
+1.  **Screening:** Scan for stocks from the "Techno-Fundamental" watchlist that are making new relative highs (often near 52-week or all-time highs).
 2.  **Volume Confirmation:** The move to this new high must be accompanied by a trading volume at least **1.5x greater** than its 50-day average volume.
 3.  **Define Potential Box Ceiling (Resistance):**
     - Identify the highest price point reached (swing high).
     - That high becomes a _potential ceiling_ if, during the **next 2+ trading days**, the stock fails to exceed it.
 4.  **Define Potential Box Floor (Support):**
     - After the ceiling, observe the subsequent pullback.
     - The lowest price reached in that pullback is a _potential floor_.
     - That low becomes a _confirmed floor_ if, during the **next 2+ trading days**, the stock does not trade below it.
 5.  **Adjustments:**
     - If a **new higher high** occurs before ceiling confirmation → reset the potential ceiling to that level.
     - If a **new lower low** occurs before floor confirmation → reset the potential floor and restart confirmation.
 6.  **Box Validity:** A box is only valid when **both ceiling and floor have been confirmed** by subsequent price action.

 > 🔑 **Key principle:** Both sides of the box must be confirmed by time and price action.
 A box cannot be declared valid without this dual confirmation.